lvtk/lui/doc/extensions.rst

 **Direct Usage**

-You can also use :class:`lvtk::BufferDetails` directly if your plugin doesn't use LVTK base templates.
+You can also use :class:`lui::BufferDetails` directly if your plugin doesn't use LVTK base templates.
 It works hand-in-hand with URID Map and LV2 Options.

 .. code-block:: cpp